verronpro/blog/_posts/2023-02-01-monthly-commit-nested-repeatdocpart.md

 The core change is in `RepeatDocPartProcessor.extractSubTemplate()`:

-*Before:* Only direct children of a comment wrapper were extracted:

-Before: Only direct children of a comment wrapper were extracted:
+**Before:** Only direct children of a comment wrapper were extracted:

 ```java
 private void extractedSubComments(CommentWrapper commentWrapper, Comments comments) {